ekonda/kutana/docs/executor.rst

   kutana.executor.register(prc)

-All coroutine callbacks will be sorted by their "priority" (desc) field (you can set field for functions in python) until one of the coroutines returns **"DONE"** or none coroutines left.
-Default value for "priority" field is 50.
+All coroutine callbacks will be sorted by their "priority" (desc) field until one of the coroutines returns **"DONE"** or none coroutines left.
+Default value for "priority" field is 45.

 Example of callback that will be executed earlier than other plugins without priority.